Say you heard about Romania, it sparked your interest enough so as to start researching and you’re decided to give it a go.

 - The National Museum of Contemporary Art

-- The Antipa Museum – fascinating display of natural history
+- The Antipa Museum – a fascinating display of natural history

 - ‘Dimitrie Gusti’ National Village Museum – one of the most valuable open-air Romanian museums, documenting and preserving replicas of Romanian folk households, region-specific